Get vaccinated by June 29 for the chance to win prizes More Info

-Government – This category includes the whole agency, division, team, workgroup, or individuals of State of Delaware, county, or municipal governmental agencies/organizations.
+Government – agency, division, team, workgroup, or individuals of State of Delaware, county, or municipal governmental agencies/organizations.

-Community Partners – This category includes non- or for- profit organizations providing support services to individuals, families, and communities.
-For example, this category includes faith-based organizations, medical and mental health providers, services to homeless families, veteran services, elderly, and crisis intervention.
+Community Organizations – non-profit or for-profit organizations providing support services to individuals, families, and communities.
+For example, this category includes faith-based organizations, organizations serving individuals with disabilities, homeless services, veteran services, elderly, and crisis intervention.

-First Responders – This category includes organizations such as fire, law enforcement, and EMT.
+First Responders – organizations such as fire, law enforcement, Victim Services and EMT.

-Education – This category includes universities, colleges, school districts, schools, early childhood centers, day care centers, and other educational institutions.
+Education (P-20) – universities, colleges, school districts, schools, early childhood centers, daycare centers, including institutions, administration, teachers and students.

-Other – This category includes other organizations that may not fit within the categories above.
+Other – organizations that may not fit within the categories above.

 Related Topics: compassionate champion award